How to organize to go to Polynesia for a month? That's a great question.

 As far as medications are concerned, if you are a migraine sufferer like me, it is better to have something to treat yourself with you because on the spot the prices are higher than in Metropolis.
 Ditto if you are taking any special treatment, including some cortisone-based medications, keep your prescription with you.

 Then comes the bulk of the budget… The plane ticket.
 Depending on where you start there are several solutions.
-From Paris, Air Tahiti Nui is the historic airline.
+From Paris, Air Tahiti Nui is the Tahitian airline.
 There are others from Bale, for example.
 Personally my choice was on the new french bee company because of the price: 1200 euros round trip against 2000 with Air Tahiti Nui off season … The choice is quickly made as far as I am concerned.
 The extra two hours of flights and comfort are not worth the price difference.
 Namely that this company also serves Reunion and the prices are also very interesting.
 Namely that for most airlines you will have a real meal between France and the United States, but between the United States and Tahiti in general there is only one simple snack.
 It is therefore best to eat at the airport.

 Be careful when you arrive at the airport and have food on you, you will first have to go through plant health customs.